 On January 1, 2022, we acquired Roto Sports, owner and operator of RotoWire.com, a provider of expert fantasy sports news and advice.
-The RotoWire business has three different revenue streams, which provide access into sports media organizations as well as with advertisers and individual sports fans.
-We plan to leverage RotoWire's existing audience, content library, talented workforce, media partnerships and trust with U.S. sports fans to further accelerate our already fast-growing business in the U.S. online sports betting market.
+The legacy RotoWire business has three different revenue streams, which provide access to sports media organizations, advertisers, and individual sports fans.
+We are leveraging RotoWire's existing audience, content library, talented workforce, media partnerships and trust with U.S. sports fans to further accelerate our already fast-growing business in the U.S. online sports betting market, driving incremental sports betting performance marketing revenue from the RotoWire.com website as its fourth revenue stream.